lamak-shahiwala/My-Tour-Planner/README.md

 ## Figma WireFrame(Prototype)

-You can find the wireframe designed for the following application [here!](https://www.figma.com/proto/xjXGrDfzCRfHWtJAr7ouXr/Wireframe---MY-TOUR-PLANNER?page-id=0%3A1&node-id=6-59&node-type=canvas&viewport=-3115%2C409%2C0.75&t=Ge8uCXagl0o8zhjs-1&scaling=scale-down&content-scaling=fixed&starting-point-node-id=1%3A2)
+### You can find the wireframe designed for the following application [here!](https://www.figma.com/proto/xjXGrDfzCRfHWtJAr7ouXr/Wireframe---MY-TOUR-PLANNER?page-id=0%3A1&node-id=6-59&node-type=canvas&viewport=-3115%2C409%2C0.75&t=Ge8uCXagl0o8zhjs-1&scaling=scale-down&content-scaling=fixed&starting-point-node-id=1%3A2)
+- It is recommended to open in figma app for more clear view.
+- Press R to restart the prototype once you open it.

+---

+Happy Coding....Happy Travel Planning!